-Inniskillin is now synonymous with top quality Icewine and consistently sets the bar at a much greater height than its competitors.
-They harvest at a higher brix level (roughly equivalent to the percentage of sugar in the juice) than the minimum set by the VQA (Vintners Quality Alliance in Ontario) and their wines have a higher level of residual sugar.
+Inniskillin is now synonymous with top quality icewine and consistently sets the bar much higher than its competitors.
+They harvest at a higher brix level than the minimum set by the VQA (Vintners Quality Alliance in Ontario) and their wines have a higher level of residual sugar.
 This gives richer, more intense wines that merit their higher price.
 Inniskillin was founded in 1975 by Austrian chemist Karl Kaiser and Italian-Canadian agriculture graduate Donald Ziraldo, who worked tirelessly to introduce better vines and superior winemaking techniques to Niagara.
-In 1984, to make the most of the extreme Canadian winter, Kaiser produced his first Icewine - a pivotal point in garnering attention from the international wine world.
+In 1984, to make the most of the extreme Canadian winter, Kaiser produced his first icewine - a pivotal point in garnering attention from the international wine world.

-Picked at a chilling -10ºC, the grapes were immediately pressed resulting in a rich concentrated liquid.
+Picked at -10ºC, the grapes were immediately pressed resulting in a rich concentrated liquid.
 The juice was concentrated through the removal of ice crystals and separation from the frozen grapes during pressing.
-After cold settling the juice was racked and fermented at approximately 15ºC for 18 days.
+After cold settling the juice was racked and fermented at approximately 15ºC for 21 days.
 The Riesling was fermented in stainless steel, with no oak influence.
-The wine was ready to drink after a short bottle ageing.

 This Riesling Icewine has an abundance of vibrant aromatics including fresh orange, lemon, lime and spice.
 On the palate, this rich Icewine has concentrated flavours of peach, apricot and a hint of clove, all balanced by a crisp and lively acidity.